fluid-project/infusion-docs/tutorial-gettingStartedWithInfusion/ViewComponents.md

 });
 ```

-So far we have not added any behaviour to this skeleton view component - we'll orchestrate together all the model, event and view code we've seen so far together into a working component in our final section on [Tutorial - Renderer Components](Tutorial-RendererComponents.md).
+So far we have not added any behaviour to this skeleton view component - we'll orchestrate together all the model, event and view code we've seen so far together into a working component in our final section on [Renderer Components](RendererComponents.md).